 France utilizes the central Chorus Pro platform, which supports Peppol for B2G and B2B transactions.

-France officially designated its tax authority (DGFiP) as the national Peppol Authority in July 2025, ahead of its major B2B e-invoicing mandate scheduled for September 2026.
-The government is actively developing technical standards, launching the PPF Directory for invoice routing, and requiring businesses to use certified platforms with Peppol connectivity; public sector Peppol use is well established, and B2B adoption is entering its pilot phase, with full mandatory issuance and e-reporting for large businesses beginning in 2026 and SMEs following in 2027.
+France officially designated its tax authority (DGFiP) as the national Peppol Authority in July 2025, ahead of its major B2B e-invoicing mandate.
+The government is actively developing technical standards, has launched the PPF Directory for invoice routing, and requires businesses to use certified platforms with Peppol connectivity.
+Public sector Peppol use is well established, and the B2B pilot phase went live in February 2026.
+From September 1, 2026, all businesses must be able to receive e-invoices, while large and mid-sized enterprises must also issue them and submit e-reporting to the DGFiP; SMEs and micro-enterprises follow on September 1, 2027.

 Germany

-Germany requires public entities to accept e-invoices via Peppol, though suppliers can choose formats.
-National platforms like XRechnung integrate Peppol for interoperability.
+Germany requires public entities to accept e-invoices via Peppol, though suppliers can choose formats, and national platforms like XRechnung integrate Peppol for interoperability.
+Since January 1, 2025, all domestic B2B businesses must be able to receive structured e-invoices, with mandatory issuance phased in during 2027–2028 according to company size.

 Greece